pereznetworks/TD-Project9/project9-gallery-app/README.md

                 https://create-react-app.dev/docs/adding-custom-environment-variables/

+                WARNING:

-                WARNING: Do not store any secrets (such as private API keys) in your React app!
+                Do not store any secrets (such as private API keys) in your React app!

                 Environment variables are embedded into the build,

-                   ... meaning anyone can view them by inspecting your app's react code in chrome's nodejs inspector
+                   ... meaning anyone can view them by...

+                   inspecting your app's react code in chrome's nodejs inspector

-         So, the solution to this is very advanced and it is more of an infrastucture implementation issue
+         So, the solution to this is very advanced

+         and it is more of an infrastucture implementation issue

             for example, many recommended that Backend server should be setup

                 them the backend server handles app external api calls securely

-                however, front-end code in a users browser will need to access backend server routes
+                however, front-end code in a users browser

+                will need to access to your backend server routes

                     so secure auth and encrypted communicaiton must be setup